Transforming Tomorrow

 Who Reconnects the Community?

-How Cisco Crisis Response helped Deep Gap rebuild after Hurricane Helene
+How Cisco Crisis Response helped North Carolina rebuild after Hurricane Helene.

 “Hurricanes don’t normally affect the mountainous regions of North Carolina, so it’s rare we see devastation there,” Greg Hauser, first responder communications lead for North Carolina Emergency Management, says.
 “For the first time in my career, people in those areas were technologically cut off.”
 Read full article here.